+Budget includes costs to hand system over to government or appropriate local party.

 • Budget includes costs to hand system over to government or appropriate local party.

-- Budget includes costs to hand system over to government or appropriate local party.
-Includes costs of training (initial and periodic supportive supervision/refresher training) of government staff and establishment of appropriate hosting environment (if needed). - Budget has identified potential sources of funds beyond initial request.
+Includes costs of training (initial and periodic supportive supervision/refresher training) of government staff and establishment of appropriate hosting environment (if needed).